-Sorry Jesus, but ancient Greek myths inspired the writing of the Old and New Testament of the Bible.
-How do I know this, well the proof is right here.
+Sorry, Jesus, but ancient Greek myths inspired the writing of the Old and New Testament of the Bible.
+How do I know this?
+Because the proof is right here.

 Here’s a bit of a rundown first to give you an idea of what’s going on in Christianity.

 The Christian religion is based on a Bible made up of an Old Testament and New Testament.
-These two Testaments are also made up of a collection of many other books (a few pages) filled with stories, philosophies and instructions.
+These two Testaments are also made up of many other books (a few pages) filled with stories, philosophies, and instructions.

-I assume the reason for the Bible to be in existence is to give people an idea of the ways of God.
-In this regard it has failed miserably.
+I assume the main reason for the Bible to be in existence is to give people an idea of God’s ways.
+In this regard, it has failed miserably.

 The differences between the New Testament and the Old Testament

-The New Testament is the latest and greatest book which mainly tells the story of Jesus Christ and his disciples, with an added bonus of how loyal followers of Jesus can be saved at the end of time.
+The New Testament is the latest and greatest book, which mainly tells the story of Jesus Christ and his disciples, with a bonus of how loyal followers of Jesus can be saved at the end of time.

 The Old Testament goes back even further before the time of Jesus when they were still doing sacrifices and other bizarre things.

-It tells the story of Adam and Eve, Noah and his Ark, plus numerous other stories set in places such as Egypt and the Middle East region of today.
+It tells the story of Adam and Eve, Noah and his Ark, plus numerous other stories set in Egypt and the Middle East region of today.

-The Old Testament contains a collosal amount of instructions to follow.
-Christians don’t worry too much about the Old Testament anymore because the aim of the New Testament was to override all of the other previous instructions set by God in the Old Testament.
+The Old Testament contains a colossal amount of instructions to follow.
+Christians don’t worry too much about the Old Testament anymore because the New Testament aimed to override all of the other previous instructions set by God in the Old Testament.
 It’s basically a complete rewrite!

 The Greek Myths in the Bible

-Soon you’ll understand how the ancient Greek myths played a part in the creation of the Bible stories and for this reason I’m 100% positive the Bible is fake.
+Soon you’ll understand how the ancient Greek myths played a part in creating the Bible stories, and for this reason, I’m 100% positive the Bible is fake.

 Greek myths are the true source behind many of the tales that Christians believe.
-If the Bible is based on the Greek myths then it is fake.
-If the Bible is fake then Jesus Christ must also be fake.
+If the Bible is based on the Greek myths, then it must be fake.
+If the Bible is fake, then Jesus Christ must also be fake.

-Once you understand how the Greek myths has been twisted by the Christian religion for its own agenda then hopefully you’ll be much more enlightened.
+Once you understand how the Christian religion has twisted the Greek myths for its own agenda, you’ll be much more enlightened.

 You can then go back to fearing the Greek Gods as they once did back in ancient times.

-What you need to ask yourself after reading this is why would one true God have stories that are very similar to the Greek myths but opposite in certain ways and attributes.
+After reading this, you need to ask yourself why one true God has stories similar to the Greek myths.
+But opposite in certain ways and attributes.

-You may be wondering why anyone would want to oppose the Greek Gods and Goddesses by trying to convince you that another God exists?
+You may start wondering why anyone on earth would want to oppose the Greek Gods and Goddesses by trying to convince everyone that another God exists?
 The answer is rather simple, Money and Power, that’s why.

 Why didn’t Jesus Christ show up in Athens?